Kander: UX Strategy to Launch a Scalable Salesforce Consultancy Site

 My Role in This Project

-Working in a fast-moving, agile team, I partnered closely with Kander’s leadership to guide discovery, define the information architecture, and design modular components that aligned seamlessly with messaging and content strategy.
-From wireframes to polished UI, I created a flexible design system that established trust from day one—while making future updates simple and sustainable.
+Working in a fast-moving, agile team, I partnered closely with Kander’s leadership to guide discovery, refine the information architecture, and design modular components that aligned seamlessly with messaging and content strategy.
+From wireframes to polished UI, I created a flexible design system that established trust from the very first interaction—while making future updates simple and sustainable.

 While this case study focuses on my full-spectrum design contributions, the project’s success was deeply collaborative—spanning brand strategy, content, and executive input.
 Contributors are listed below.